dr3/laptop/README.md

 4) Import `./files/DrewPrimary.bttpreset` into Better touch tool.

+## Keep an eye on

+1) GPG
+When configuring your gpg key, remember to add it to git
+`git config --global user.signingkey <your key>`

 ## Apps to install

 These are apps I install when setting up a laptop.